denny-dang/bear-maps/README.md

-# Bear Maps
+# BearMaps

-Bear Maps is a web mapping application of Berkeley inspired by the OpenStreetMap project.
+BearMaps is a web mapping application of Berkeley inspired by the OpenStreetMap project.
 I developed the backend logic for rasterizing map images, finding the most optimal path between two locations, and autocompleting searches.

 Feature | Description